Hrithikbarmangc/barman.github.io/_portfolio/sorting-mechanisms.md

 U(x,y) = \frac{1}{2}k x^{2} - \frac{\lambda_{1}}{2}y^{2} + \frac{\lambda_{2}}{4}y^{4}
 $$

-This potential provides harmonic confinement in the $x$-direction and a double-well structure in the $y$-direction, with minima located at:
+This potential provides harmonic confinement in the $$x$$-direction and a double-well structure in the $$y$$-direction, with minima located at:

 $$
 y^\star = \pm \sqrt{\frac{\lambda_{1}}{\lambda_{2}}}